Weight control and diet

 A number of dietary habits put people at risk for becoming overweight:

-Ex-Smokers.
 Nicotine increases the metabolic rate, and quitting, even without eating more, can cause weight gain.
-Most people who quit smoking gain 4 to 10 pounds in the first 6 months after quitting.
-Some gain as much as 25 to 30 pounds.
+Most people who quit smoking gain 4 to 10 pounds (2 to 5 kilograms) in the first 6 months after quitting.
+Some gain as much as 25 to 30 pounds (11 to 14 kilograms).
 It is important to note that weight control is not a valid reason to smoke.

 Obesity has become a serious health problem in children and teenagers.
 A child who is overweight or obese is more likely to be overweight or obese as an adult.

 Obese children are now developing health problems that used to be seen only in adults.
 When these problems begin in childhood, they often become more severe when the child becomes an adult.

 Today 18% of children (ages 6 to 11) and 21% of adolescents (ages 12 to 19) are obese.
 The number of obese children and adolescents has more than tripled since the 1980s.

 No single factor or behavior causes obesity.
 Obesity is caused by the many factors described above, including a person's habits, lifestyle, and environment.
 Genetics and some medical conditions also increase a person's chances of becoming obese.

 Children are surrounded by many things that make it easy for them to overeat and harder to be active:

 Biological Effect of Childhood Obesity on Adult Weight